PainsPerdus/gboi-rocket/doc/display.doc.md

 ## Bullets

-We have 5 sprites for bullets in OAM.
+We have 4 sprites for bullets in OAM.
 Get bullet list.
-Find the bullet with smallest y, let's name it B Look for the bullet that are at least y'=y+4 (4 because bullets are only 4 pixels heigh) and has the smallest y'.
-Call it B'.
+Find the bullet with smallest y.
+Look for the bullet that are at least y'=y+8 (bullets are only 4 pixels heigh, but there can we up to 4 sprites to recycle per line, and we can only recycle one.
+So that lets up 4 hblank lines to recycle those sprites) and has the smallest y'.
 Continue: we create an ordered bullet list by y, and there is at least 8 pixels between each bullets.
+This is our first recycling chain.
-Then, we do this again with remaining bullets, until all remaining bullets are less than 8 pixels appart This leads to 4 ordered list + bullets we cannot recycle because they overlap.
+Then, we do this again with remaining bullets, until all remaining bullets are less than 8 pixels appart.
+This leads to 8 ordered list + bullets we cannot recycle because they overlap.
 We need to avoid having 2 recyclings in the same line!

 We need to tell 3 infos to the HBlank procecure :